ncatlab/nlab-content/pages/7/1/0/0/17/content.md

 # How to use the SVG editor {#svgedit}

-There is now an SVG-editor embedded within Instiki (the software running the nLab).
+There is now a WYSIWYG SVG-editor embedded within Instiki (the software running the nLab).
 The homepage for this editor is [here](http://code.google.com/p/svg-edit/).
+The Instiki implementation is not feature-complete, yet.
+In particular, it should be possible to embed itex equations, but those don't show up in the editor (currently).

 ## Quick Start